-With exceptions set forth in statutes and ordinances of the Village, including the Collective Bargaining Agreement," all employees are considered to be employees at-will.
-Tolono Village employees may resign from their employment at any time, for any reason.
-Likewise, the Village of Tolono may terminate the employment relationship of such employees, at any time, with or without cause.
-Neither the policies contained in this manual, nor any other written or verbal communications by a supervisor are intended to change the at-will relationship or create a contract of employment.
+With exceptions set forth in statutes and ordinances of the Village, including the collective bargaining agreement, all employees are considered to be employees at-will.
+Village employees may resign from their employment at any time, for any reason.
+Likewise, the village may terminate the employment relationship of such employees, at any time, with or without cause.
+However, an employee cannot be fired for discipline without the Village following the progressive discipline set forth in Section 33.122.
+Neither the policies contained in this chapter, nor any other written or verbal communications by a supervisor are intended to change the at-will relationship or create a contract of employment.

-3.5 Residency Requirement
+33.024 Residency Requirement

-Currently, the Village does not have any residency requirement for employees. unless otherwise stated in a job description.
+Currently, the village does not have any residency requirement for employees, unless otherwise stated in a job description.

-3.6 Job Classification
+33.025 Job Classification